Goal 14: Life Below Water

 |14.3.1||Average marine acidity (pH) measured at agreed suite of representative sampling stations|

 While the number of observation stations of ocean acidification, there still exists large reporting gaps.
-However, according to the UN, observation sites in the open ocean show a continuous decline in pH-levels over the past 20 to 30 years.
-Increased acidification a result of the world's oceans absorbing carbon dioxide emissions, and represent a threat to the global marine ecosystem.
+However, according to the UN, observation sites in the open ocean show a continuous decline in pH levels over the past 20 to 30 years.
+Increased acidification is a result of the world's oceans absorbing carbon dioxide emissions, and represent a threat to the global marine ecosystem.
 Acidification is expected to increase over the coming decades.

 Data for Nordic countries are also sparse.
-For those OECD-countries where there are monitoring stations, the data also shows a consistent decline in pH.
+For those OECD countries where there are monitoring stations, the data also shows a consistent decline in pH.

 By 2020, effectively regulate harvesting and end overfishing, illegal, unreported and unregulated fishing and destructive fishing practices and implement science-based management plans, in order to restore fish stocks in the shortest time feasible, at least to levels that can produce maximum sustainable yield as determined by their biological characteristics

 |14.4.1||Proportion of fish stocks within biologically sustainable levels|